12forks/command-line/README.rst

 TODO
 ====

-* Add logging and verbose output option.
 * Make analysis if some fork is popular and another forks are made from it instead of the base.
 * Handle networking error like "USOCKET:NS-HOST-NOT-FOUND-ERROR" gracefully.
-* Handle rate limit from GitHub somehow.
+* Notify command-line utility's user about rate limit from GitHub and let him choose to fail or to sleep.